AutoDarkMode/Windows-Auto-Night-Mode/README.md

 Each module has access to the configuration builder in case it needs to retrieve values from the global configuration.
 You can call it by invoking the `ConfigBuilder` singleton instance.

 A module must inherit from the `AutoDarkModeModule` base class.
 The base class ensures that modules are comparable and implements the `IAutoDarkModeModule` interface.
 This ensures that all modules can be controlled by only using the interface.

-You will then need to override
+You will then need to override:

 - `Fire()`, which is called by the timer and
 - `TimerAffinity`, which is the unique name of a timer this module should run on.